DDjohnson21/Proxmox-Ansible-SDN-QinQ-Manager/README.md

 - Naming VMs sequentially, starting from 100, for streamlined organization.

 - Easy set up of custom VM outline templates for QINQ zone and VNET.
-Select the desired VM outline in by replacing "vm_outline.yml" file in qinq_isoNet.yml to a new custom VM outline
+Select the desired VM outline in by replacing "vm_outline.yml" file in qinq_isoNet.yml to a new custom VM outline.

 This automation simplifies the setup and management of Proxmox VMs and networking configurations, ensuring efficiency and consistency across deployments.